 Survey respondents and interviewees thought the ECAC's mission remained relevant.

-Yet, they expressed that the next strategic plan should be organized around fewer goals.
+They expressed that the next Strategic Plan should be organized around fewer goals.

 Priority areas of the ECAC's current strategic plan identified as important to carry forward included: 1) service coordination and availability of services, 2) ECAC practices, 3) data systems and data-driven decisions, and 4) workforce issues.
-Workforce, service coordination and availability of services, with corresponding funding to support these efforts, were the top three priority areas for the ECAC to advance to the Governor's Office.
+Workforce, service coordination and availability of services, and funding were the top three priority areas for the ECAC to advance to the Governor's Office.